 Now, I’m passionate about helping others – adults and kids – learn the skills I’ve learned.

 I’ve studied with wonderful teachers.
 Diana Winston and Marvin Belzer and my training at the Semel Institute for Neuroscience and Human Behavior at UCLA taught me how to facilitate mindfulness.
 Susan Kaiser Greenland, founder of Inner Kids, taught me how to teach mindfulness to children and teens.
 I’ve also learned from many, many other teachers over the years at Spirit Rock, the Insight Meditation Society, the Skillful Meditation Project and Jeremy Hunter, a pioneer in mindfulness for executives.

 My journalistic curiosity still informs me.
 In teaching mindfulness, I draw upon my research and reporting skills, gathering relevant information from fields as far ranging as science, literature, philosophy, even athletics.
-I also draw heavily upon my own practice and my experience as a mother, wife and lifelong athlete.
+I also draw heavily upon my own practice and my experience as a writer, mother, wife and lifelong athlete.